zosman1/gmu-vpn-slicer/README.md

 this is an implementation of https://github.com/dlenski/vpn-slice for the george mason university VPN

+## Usage

+This should allow you to connect to masons servers, (Zeus, mason.gmu.edu) without routing all of your network through their vpn.

+Personally i use this on raspberry pi to ssh jump into zeus without having the mason VPN installed on each of my devices.

 ## Install

 > For any help please join masonlug.slack.com and i'll be happy to assist